C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 that allow information about the error to be extracted by handlers for the exception.
-When creating a module that can raise several distinct errors, a common practice is to create a base class for exceptions defined by that module, and subclass that to create specific exception classes for different error conditions:
+When creating a module that can raise several distinct errors, a common practice is to create a base class for exceptions defined by that module, and subclass that to create specific exception classes for different error conditions.

 Exercises
 =========